openlawteam/docs/docs/markup-language/README.md

 ### Conditionals With Else

-It is also possible to create an if/else conditional: a conditional is a conditional which displays one set of text when the `YesNo` variable is set to "yes" and a different set of text when the `YesNo` variable is set to "no".
-This feature increases the power of the OpenLaw markup language considerably.
+It is also possible to create an if/else conditional: a conditional which displays one set of text when the `YesNo` variable is set to "yes" and a different set of text when it is set to "no".
+This feature increases the power of conditional statements considerably.

 Here is a simple example.
 Consider the below markup: